digitalbazaar/eslint-config-digitalbazaar/README.md

 ### `unicorn/prefer-node-protocol`

-Use `node:module` style for Node.js modules.
+- Use `node:module` style for Node.js modules.
+- This is included in the node related recommended configs.

 See [`unicorn/prefer-node-protocol`](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/prefer-node-protocol.md).